blackchip-org/scan/README.md

 The next example is going to scan the entire stream and create tokens for each integer and word that is found.
-A word is going to be any sequence of letters and letters only.
+A word is going to be any sequence of letters found in the stream.
 Integers and words must be separated by whitespace.
-For this scanner, each token type will be placed in a separate function and each token will be marked with a type.
-A type can be any string value but there are some constants predefined in the scan package.
+We will now place each token type will into a separate function and each token will now be identified with a type.
+A type can be any string value but there are some constants already defined in the scan package.
 The functions return a boolean value to indicate if there was a match for that token.

 The function for the integer is as follows: